175 Park Avenue: Architecture

 175 Park Avenue was designed by Skidmore, Owings, & Merrill, with WSP Global providing structural engineering services.
 The lobby of the building tapers outwards from its footprint in order to increase its visual separation from the adjacent Grand Central Terminal, and is defined by a web of interlaced steel columns which fan from several points at ground level, limited by the presence of rail infrastructure below the site.
 These columns are clad in a painted metal finish and continue for the height of the building.
 The tower is interspersed with outdoor terraces and culminates at a lattice crown, where the exterior columns again interlace echoing the design of the lobby facade.
 The inverted tapering of the building's base allows for an approximately 24,000 ft2 elevated public terrace designed by James Corner Field Operations, wrapping around the building's base and accessible by stair and elevators from 42nd Street.

 As first proposed in February 2021, the design called for four intermediate terraces, each framed by expressed parallel struts.
 However, by the time of its approval in December 2021, images released by RXR Realty revealed a revised design with three intermediate terrace levels and a reduced number of exterior columns, now offset at each terrace level by diagonal struts.
+The design was intended to allude to the nearby Chrysler Building and Socony-Mobil Building.

+Left: The proposed design as revealed in February 2021.

+Right: The current design revision as seen in a January 2026 Public Design Commission review presentation.